albar965/littlenavmap-manual/src/en/MENUS.rst

 '''''''''''''''''''''''''''''''

-Uses the ``global_winds.grib`` file which is downloaded and used by X-Plane 11 or checks the X-Plane 12 folder ``Output/real weather`` for changes.
+Uses the ``global_winds.grib`` file which is downloaded and used by X-Plane 11 or checks the X-Plane 12 directory ``Output/real weather`` for changes.
 The files use less wind layers and are therefore not as accurate and not as recent as the NOAA option.

-Display for X-Plane remote connections is not supported except by sharing the X-Plane 11 ``global_winds.grib`` weather file or the X-Plane 12 folder ``Output/real weather`` on the network.
+Display for X-Plane remote connections is not supported except by sharing the X-Plane 11 ``global_winds.grib`` weather file or the X-Plane 12 directory ``Output/real weather`` on the network.

 NOAA
 ''''